brandonhall/node-social-auth-boilerplate/README.markdown

 ## Credits

-This code takes various examples from the [DailyJS node tutorial series](http://dailyjs.com/tags.html#lmawa), the [everyauth](https://github.com/bnoguchi/everyauth) & [mongoose-auth](https://github.com/bnoguchi/mongoose-auth) github pages and pieces it all together for a fully working login system with persistence.
+This code takes various examples from the [DailyJS node tutorial series](http://dailyjs.com/tags.html#lmawa), the [everyauth](https://github.com/bnoguchi/everyauth) & [mongoose-auth](https://github.com/bnoguchi/mongoose-auth) github pages and pieces it all together for a fully working login system with app-restart persistence.

 ## MIT License